-With the Scottish Government aiming for 10% of all journeys to be made by bike by 2020, installing bicycle lanes to help meet this target is currently under review.
-But how do cyclists feel about this approach to improving cycling conditions?
+With the Scottish Government aiming for 10% of all commuter journeys to be made by bike by 2020, installing bicycle lanes to help meet this target is currently underway in most Scottish cities.

 The purpose of bike lanes

 A bike lane is a section of a road marked by painted lines in order to separate cyclists from other road users.
-The idea behind bike lanes is simple – they’re intended to make cycling safer and easier in order to reduce road traffic, and bike accidents.
+The idea behind bike lanes is simple – they’re intended to make cycling safer and easier in order to reduce road traffic, cycling on pavements and bike accidents.

 Requirements of bike lanes